Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 02 · What is the mechanism?

 What's the easiest trap when looking at a token's supply?
 The biggest is "looking at market cap but not future supply."
-Many beginners compute market cap from "current price x circulating supply," feel it's cheap, and buy — without noticing lots of tokens are still locked with team and investors, not yet circulating.
+Many beginners compute market cap from "current price x Circulating Supply," feel it's cheap, and buy — without noticing lots of tokens are still locked with team and investors, not yet circulating.
 The industry uses "fully diluted valuation (FDV)" to show the valuation "assuming all tokens circulate" — when FDV is far above current market cap, a lot of new supply will be released in the future.
 If those unlock and get sold, it's continuous downward pressure.
 When reading supply, always view "circulating now" and "will circulate" together.

 03 · How does it affect me?